AhamedR/noon-ecommerce-task/README.md

 src/config/config.js
 ```

-Update the host address accordingly by default [http://localhost:3000](http://localhost:3000) is added
+Update the host address accordingly, by default [http://localhost:3000](http://localhost:3000) is added

 Thats it !